Room: Office: Brooks 423

 Work E-mail: email@example.com

 Vanessa MacDonnell joined the Faculty of Law (Common Law Section) in 2012.
-She is an expert in constitutional theory, criminal law and the law of evidence.
-Vanessa’s current research examines how political actors interpret and implement constitutional rights.
-Her work is comparative and draws on constitutional law and theory from a range of jurisdictions.
-Recent papers have focussed on rethinking the concept of parliamentary sovereignty, developing a theory of quasi-constitutional legislation, and probing the role of civil servants in the implementation of constitutional rights.
-Vanessa also writes regularly on the role of the jury in contemporary criminal law.
+She is an expert in constitutional law, constitutional theory, criminal law and the law of evidence.
+Vanessa’s current research examines how political actors interpret and implement constitutional demands.
+Her work is comparative and draws on constitutional law and theory from multiple jurisdictions.
+Recent papers have focussed on rethinking the concept of parliamentary sovereignty, developing a theory of quasi-constitutional legislation, and examining the constitutional rights dimensions of federal taxation and budgetary decisions.
+Vanessa has also written extensively on the role of the jury in contemporary criminal law.
+In 2017 she received the Faculty of Law's Emerging Researcher Award.

-Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a Supreme Court of Canada seminar, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
+Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a seminar on the Supreme Court of Canada, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
 In 2011 she received the University of New Brunswick Faculty of Law’s Award for Teaching Excellence.

-Vanessa recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.
+Vanessa is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters on behalf of clients.
+She recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.

 The Canadian Constitution in Transition (Toronto: University of Toronto Press, 2018) (forthcoming) (with Richard Albert & Paul Daly, eds).